27

 Now that we know the problems posed by asbestos, it is no longer routinely used in building materials, and there are more and more regulations governing how it is to be handled in older buildings when asbestos needs to be addressed or removed.
 It is considered a hazardous waste for everyone who may come in contact with it.

-Enviro-Vac is one of the oldest privately owned environmental contractors in Canada.
-They offer full suite of services in hazardous materials abatement and decontamination including shrink- wrap containments and are available to work both small and large- scale projects across Canada.
+Enviro-Vac is one of the oldest privately owned environmental contractors in Canada offering a full suite of services in hazardous materials abatement and decontamination including, shrink- wrap containments, industrial vacuum services, and abrasive blasting.
+Enviro-Vac is available to work both small and large-scale projects across Canada.
 The head office is based in Surrey, BC.

-If you have any questions about this article or would like to talk to us about hazardous materials abatement, decontamination or shrink-wrap solutions, please call us on our toll-free number, (888) 296-2499.
+If you have any questions about this article or would like to talk to us about hazardous materials abatement solutions, decontamination of facilities, high-risk containments, or industrial vacuum cleaning, please call us on our toll-free number, (888) 296-2499.